kildom/con-reg-exp/docs/tutorial.md

 /".*?"/gmsu
 ```

-The `lazy-` prefix can be applied to any quantifier,
+The `lazy-` prefix can be applied to any quantifier.
-but it does not make sense for exact quantifier (`lazy-N-times`).

 # Capturing